 - a tuition fees offset covering the cost of tuition fees for up to four years (domestic applicants only)

-International applicants will receive a University of Tasmania Fees Offset for up to four years.
+If successful, international applicants will receive a University of Tasmania Fees Offset for up to four years.

 Applicants should review the Higher Degree by Research minimum entry requirements.

 - Honours or Masters degree with a substantial geological, geochemical and/or hydrogeological component, or equivalent

 - Applicants must be able to undertake the project on-campus

 - Proficiency in written and oral English is required